ruby-grape/grape/README.md

 ## Configuration

-Grape counts with a module `Grape::Config` for some basic configuration at load time.
+Grape counts with a module `Grape.configure` for some basic configuration at load time.
 Currently the configurable settings are:

 * `param_builder`: Sets the default [Parameter Builder](#parameters), by default: `Grape::Extensions::ActiveSupport::HashWithIndifferentAccess::ParamBuilder`